chernistry/phishradar/README.md

 # PhishRadar — Infra Bootstrap

 This repo spins up n8n + FastAPI worker + Qdrant + Redis (and optionally Ollama) for phishing feed ingestion, embedding deduplication, Slack HITL alerts, and BigQuery KPIs.

-See dev/prep/project.md for detailed architecture and acceptance.
+## Digest (EN)
+- What it is: A "radar" for phishing links.
+Converts URL/title/domain into vectors and searches for similar vectors in Qdrant (cosine similarity).
+New items go to Slack, duplicates go to logs.
+- For whom: SecOps/SOC/IT security.
+Working interface - cards in Slack with Approve/Reject buttons.
+- Source of links: Public feeds (via seeder), internal sources (via n8n), manual submissions (/ingest/submit).
+- Flow process: fetch → enrich → embed (Ollama) → dedup (Qdrant) → notify/log → Slack interaction.
+- Why this approach: Embeddings are resilient to URL variations; less noise, faster detection of "new campaigns".
+- What to check: `/healthz`, `/metrics`, buffer `buffer/*.jsonl`, diagram `docs/FLOW.md`.

 Quick start
 1. cp .env.example .env